 Staff and Volunteers Sample Clauses

 Staff and Volunteers.
-15.1 The Service Provider shall employ sufficient properly trained, careful, skilled, honest, competent and experienced staff to ensure that the Services are provided at all times and in accordance with the Specification.
-The Service Provider shall ensure that a sufficient number of staff are available to provide the Service in accordance with the Specification during staff holidays or absence through sickness or any other cause.
+11.1 The Service Provider shall employ sufficient and properly trained staff to ensure that the Services are provided at all times and in accordance with the Specification.
+The Service Provider shall ensure that a sufficient number of staff is available to provide the Services in accordance with the Specification during staff holidays or absence through sickness or any other cause.
+11.2 The Service Provider shall carry out checks, as required by law, through the Data Barring Service on all staff employed in the Services.
+11.3 The provisions of this Clause 11 shall also apply to any volunteers used by the Service Provider in the provision of the Service.

 Staff and Volunteers.
 The AJC undertakes to operate sound recruitment, selection and vetting procedures, which will include confirmation of Jersey employment/residency status and DBS checks, where appropriate.
 The AJC undertakes to provide or allow access to appropriate training and development to ensure that the Committee, staff and volunteers are competent to undertake their duties.
 The AJC will ensure that the Committee, staff and volunteers are properly managed and supervised in order to ensure that provision of quality services and in accordance with best practice.
 The AJC will ensure that the Committee, staff and volunteers operate in an office or service environment which is suitable for purpose and complies with relevant health and safety standards.